felixlu/awesome-stars/topics.md

 ## llm

+- [agentscope-ai/agentscope](https://github.com/agentscope-ai/agentscope) - Build and run agents you can see, understand and trust.
 - [HKUDS/Vibe-Trading](https://github.com/HKUDS/Vibe-Trading) - "Vibe-Trading: Your Personal Trading Agent"
 - [tirth8205/code-review-graph](https://github.com/tirth8205/code-review-graph) - Local-first code intelligence graph for MCP and CLI.
 Builds a persistent map of your codebase so AI coding tools read only what matters, with benchmarked context reductions on reviews and large-repo w
 - [skill-desktop/skill-desktop](https://github.com/skill-desktop/skill-desktop) - Manage, organize, and distribute your AI agent skills like a pro.